Graped-OHOL/YumHack/README.md

 Install the CMake plugin and tell it to configure the project, scan for toolkits, then select the `GCC ... i686-w64-mingw32` option.

-Pressing F7 or using the "CMake: Build" action will build YumLife_windows.exe in the `build/` directory.
+Pressing F7 or using the "CMake: Build" action will build YumHack.exe in the `build/` directory.

 ### MSYS2